Mongol invasion of the Latin Empire: Sources

-Thrace was, at the time, a part of the Latin Empire.
-John seems to imply that its leader, Baldwin II, was killed defending Thrace against the Mongols.
-While this was not so, there is evidence that the rumour of Baldwin's death was current in western Europe in 1242.
+As Thrace was part of the Latin Empire, John implies that its ruler, Baldwin II, was killed while defending the region against the Mongols.
+While this was not so, there is evidence that the rumour of Baldwin's death was circulating in western Europe in 1242.
 Philippe Mouskes in his Rhymed Chronicle of French history, which goes up to 1242, reports that in that year news reached the French court "from Greece ... that the emperor was dead."
 Prince Geoffrey II of Achaea, who was married to Baldwin's sister Agnes, even sailed with an army to Constantinople on the basis of this rumour, perhaps hoping to seize the throne.
-There is contrary evidence, however, from papal letters that indicates that the false rumour of Baldwin's death was current only between the fall of 1243 and early 1244.
+There is contrary evidence from papal letters, however, indicating that the false rumour of Baldwin's death was current in Europe only between the fall of 1243 and early 1244.

-The historian Joseph von Hammer-Purgstall in the nineteenth century was the first modern historian to notice the passage in the Chronicon Austriacum and attribute the attack to Qadan's army then passing through Bulgaria.
+The historian Joseph von Hammer-Purgstall in the 19th century was the first modern historian to notice the passage in the Chronicon Austriacum and attribute the attack to Kadan's army then passing through Bulgaria.